sunjid/Shopperzarena-an-ecommerce-website/readme.md

 ## About Shopperzarena

 •	It is an online based web application which is created by Laravel framework.
 •	This application provide many functionalities like-

-•	User can use simple login process and register an account
+•	User can register account and login to see their profile.
-•	Registered user can create their own shop for selling books
-•	User can search category wise books.
+•	User can search product by categories.

-•	User can post books picture, description, category for selling purpose
+•	User can search product by own keyword.

-•	User can comment to another user post
+•	User can add items to the cart section and checkout their order.
+•	User can update and delete their order.
+•	Supports Cash In delivery method.
-•	User can rate to another user account
+•	User can change their password and reset password by email verification.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).